gianfaye/gianfaye-jekyll/_posts/2012-10-01-pulp-magazine-live.md

 ---
 {% include JB/setup %}

-**PULP Magazine** is the biggest and the oldest (since 1999) premier music publication in the Philippines.
+**PULP Magazine** is the premier music publication in the Philippines since 1999.

 ##The Site